Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Additional Results

 Second, for each local null in the joint hypothesis, estimators for the two quantities involved could be correlated.\footnote{This is always the case for the second type of tests, when estimates of $\beta_j(\gvec)$ and $\beta_j(\gvec^\prime)$ are based on the same observations.
 For the first type of tests, this can also happen if, for example, we assume some models that we need to estimate do not depend on $i$.} There are two possible solutions to address this issue.
 First, we can derive the asymptotic covariance between these two estimates.
 Second, as a conceptually simpler but less efficient solution, we can use the sample splitting idea.
 For example, we can randomly choose half of the clusters to estimate $\beta_j(\gvec)$ and its asymptotic variance, and the other half to estimate $\beta_j(\gvec^\prime)$ and its asymptotic variance.
 Since clusters are independent, these two estimates are independent.

-To conclude, we suggest that hypothesis testing can be useful when choosing the interference structure.
+To conclude, we suggest that hypothesis testing can be useful when choosing the interference structure, as our proposed approach is essentially testing for the correct specification of exposure models.
 For empirical applications, as a complementary solution, we can report treatment effect estimates and confidence intervals based on various specifications of the interference structure.
 This can be helpful for understanding the robustness of effect size to model specification.